Stock market today: Wall Street ends higher ahead of the final Federal Reserve meeting of the year

-Stocks drifted higher in afternoon trading Monday on Wall Street ahead of the Federal Reserve's last meeting of the year.
+Stocks on Wall Street finished modestly higher Monday ahead of the Federal Reserve's final meeting of the year.

+The S&P 500 rose 0.4% after drifting between small gains and losses in the early going.
+The benchmark index finished at its highest level in 20 months.

+The Dow Jones Industrial Average also added 0.4%, while the Nasdaq composite finished 0.2% higher.

 Wall Street's big focus this week will be updates on inflation at the consumer and wholesale levels, along with the Fed's latest update on its interest rate policy.